Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/Technologies.md

 We currently are moving to support DDLs for multiple RDBMS platforms ; however, this project uses Postgres.
 This is because there is wide adoption of these within healthcare.
 The first few implementations with be SQL Server DDL centric as well finalize data model validation.
 We also intend to expand towards NoSQL standards quickly as we continue to implement new features.
-Connected Health/iDaaS overall objective is to ensure we help define data as an asset.
+Healthcare Data Foundation (HDF) overall objective is to ensure we help define data as an asset.
 # Hybrid/Multi-Cloud
 When and where possible this reference architecture/design pattern is completely designed to be cloud native.